Washdown Duty Motors

 Soft starters protect motors from inrush current by gently ramping up the motor to full speed.
 They provide all of the same functions as a traditional motor starter.
 The advantages of soft starters include: they are less expensive than a VFD when only startup control is needed, they are a smaller system than a VFD where space is a concern and they prevent unwanted torque upon startup, prolonging the life of the motor.
 The disadvantages include: they are more expensive than a traditional motor starter and they do not allow for full speed control.

-Variable Frequency Drives (VFDs) allow for the slow ramp up of a motor during startup and the slowing down of the motor during shutdown.
-They also allow for full speed control during the entire run cycle of the motor.
+A Variable Frequency Drive (VFD) allows for the slow ramp up of a motor during startup and the slowing down of the motor during shutdown.
+It also allows for full speed control during the entire run cycle of the motor.
 VFDs provide the same functions as both the traditional motor starters and soft starters.
 The advantages of VFDs include: full speed control (start, stop and in-between), more custom control and monitoring, energy savings due to efficient motor usage and less wear and tear on the motors.
 The disadvantages include: they are more expensive and larger than other motor control options and they generate heat that may require fans or AC units.